YuliiaPylypiv/NoSQL-Challenge-Social-Network-API/README.md

 In addition to this, your walkthrough video should show the POST and DELETE routes for reactions to thoughts being tested in Insomnia.

+Installation
+To run this code, simply clone the code, open the cloned code in your favorite IDE, run npm install to install dependencies and then run "npm start" to start the server.

 My GitHub link: https://github.com/YuliiaPylypiv/NoSQL-Challenge-Social-Network-API.git

 Demo: https://youtu.be/V9rgycwd634